 Randy Flood MA LLP, co-founder and co-creator

 Randy Flood is the co-founder and co-creator of Altogether Boys.
-He co-founded the Men’s Resource Center of West Michigan and is founder/Director of its Grand Rapids’ office where he has developed curriculum for men’s psycho-educational groups and serves as the principal therapist in providing individual and group psychotherapy for men.
+He co-founded the Men’s Resource Center of West Michigan where he has developed curricula for men’s psycho-educational groups and serves as the principal therapist in providing individual and group psychotherapy for men.
 Randy received his BA in Psychology from Calvin College and earned his Master’s from the Counseling Psychology Program at Western Michigan University.
 He has focused on men and boys’ mental health for nearly 30 years.
 In addition to his clinical work at the Men’s Resource Center, Randy offers consultations, trainings, and workshops for schools, faith communities, and other organizations on issues related to working with men and boys and is frequently interviewed about such issues.
 His workshops/trainings include “Raising Boys for the New Millennium.”
 He is also the co-author and author of several books and articles including Mascupathy-Understanding and Healing the Malaise of American Manhood and Stop Hurting the Woman You Love and “Who’s the New Man” and “Five Traits that Drive Men’s Lives,” for VoiceMale magazine.

 Maggie Fry, co-founder and co-creator